vedant-im10/MyLearnings/Artificial Intelligence for Everyone/Course_Learning.md

 ## Introduction

 Welcome to my comprehensive learning journey through the "Artificial Intelligence for Everyone" course.
 This repository serves as a showcase of my in-depth exploration of Artificial Intelligence (AI), encompassing not just the foundational theories but also the practical applications, ethical considerations, and advanced AI techniques.
 Throughout this course, I have developed a robust set of technical and behavioral skills that are essential for thriving in the rapidly evolving field of AI.
-Below, I have meticulously documented the key concepts, projects, skills, and insights I gained, which are poised to add significant value in any professional AI setting.
+Below, I have meticulously documented the key concepts, projects, skills, and insights I gained, which are poised to add significant value to any professional AI setting.

 ## Course Structure and Key Learnings